mrunkel/runkel.org/content/post/Things-I-Believe.md

 Software Development
 ---
+* Clarity beats clever.
+Sometimes, high performance is what should be coded for at all costs, these are rare moments.
+In general, you should be writing code for clarity of purpose.
+It's far, far better if a future programmer can understand the intent of your code quickly and clearly than if you can show off some particuarly clever coding.
+Who knows, that future programmer might just be you. :)
 * When working in a team, never commit code you haven't tested extensively.
 There is a reason the command is called git blame!
 * If your company doesn't pass the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/), passing it should be your top priority.
 * Agile and Scrum are not religions.
 You don't need priests, you shouldn't have sacred texts.
 Throw out or adjust what doesn't work for your company.
 Except for [this](/2016/09/the-only-important-rule-of-the-scrum-process.)!